lino-framework/book/docs/tutorials/dumpy/index.rst

 Since `.py` fixtures are normal Python modules, there are no more limits to our phantasy when creating new objects.
-A first thing that drops into mind is: there should be a more "compact" way to create many records of a same table.
+A first thing that might drop into our mind is that there should be a more "compact" way to create many records of a same table.

-A quick generic method for for writing more compact fixtures this is the :class:`Instantiator <lino.utils.instantiator.Instantiator>` class.
-Here is the same fixture in a more compact way using an
+A quick generic method for writing more compact fixtures this is the :class:`Instantiator <lino.utils.instantiator.Instantiator>` class.
-instantiator:
+Here is the same fixture using an instantiator:

 .. literalinclude:: fixtures/dumpy2.py
     :linenos:

-Not that the name ``User`` in that file refers to the :meth:`build
+Note that the name ``User`` in that file refers to the :meth:`build
 <lino.utils.instantiator.Instantiator.build>` method of an
-:class:`Instantiator <lino.utils.instantiator.Instantiator>` instance.
+:class:`Instantiator <lino.utils.instantiator.Instantiator>` instance,
+not to some User model.

 The :class:`Instantiator <lino.utils.instantiator.Instantiator>` class
 is just a little utility.
 It helps us to eliminate some lines of the